History of Yemen: Idrisid Emirate and Mutawakkilite Kingdom of Yemen

 The Italian Empire was the first to recognize Imam Yahya as the King of Yemen in 1926.
 Furthermore, the Italians in 1926 and 1927 aimed at taking control of the Farasan Islands.
 Italy had colonies of its own in the region: Eritrea and Somaliland, both of low profitability.
 There was expectation that increased ties with Yemen would fuel increased trade with the colonies and bring the region into the Italian sphere of influence.
 The Kingdom of Yemen at this point had its eye on annexing Aden and Imam Yahya also had aspirations for a Greater Yemen, with the possible help from Italy.

 This created a great deal of anxiety for the British, who interpreted it as clear recognition of Imam Yahya's claim to sovereignty over Greater Yemen which included the Aden protectorate and Asir.

 The Idrisids turned to Ibn Saud seeking his protection from Yahya.
 In 1932, however, the Idrisids broke their accord with Ibn Saud and went back to Imam Yahya seeking help against Ibn Saud himself, who had begun liquidating their authority and expressed his desire to annex those territories into his own Saudi domain.
 Imam Yahya demanded the return of all Idrisi dominion.
 That same year, a group of Hejazi liberals fled to Yemen and plotted to expel Ibn Saud from the former Hashemite Kingdom of Hejaz which was conquered by the Saudis seven years earlier.
 Ibn Saud appealed to Britain for aid.
 The British government sent arms and airplanes.
 The British were anxious that Ibn Saud's financial difficulties may encourage the Italian Empire to bail him out.
-Ibn Saud suppressed the Asiri rebellion in 1933, after which the Idrisids fled to Sana'a.
+Ibn Saud suppressed the Asiri rebellion in 1933, after which the Idrisids fled to Sanaa.
 Negotiations between the Imam Yahya and Ibn Saud proved fruitless.
 After a military confrontation, Ibn Saud announced a ceasefire in May 1934.
 Imam Yahya agreed to release Saudi hostages and the surrender of the Idrisis to Saudi custody.
 Imam Yahya ceded the three provinces of Najran, Asir and Jazan for 20 years and signed another treaty with the British government in 1934.
 The Imam recognized the British sovereignty over Aden protectorate for 40 years.
 Yahya submitted to the Saudi and British demands out of fear for Al Hudaydah.
 According to Bernard Reich, Professor of Political Science and International Affairs at George Washington University, Yahya could have done better by reorganizing the Zaidi tribes of the northern highlands as his ancestors did against the Turks and British intruders and turn the lands they captured into another graveyard.